AgnosPCB/documentation/docs/how_to/terminology.md

 ## **False positive**

 False positive flagging occurs when the AgnosPCB software detects a sufficient difference between the REFERENCE and UUI on a component to flag it as an error, but there is no actual failure affecting the PCBA's operation.
-This can be caused by a change in the marking, shape, or color of a component that is equivalent to the reference.
+This can be caused by a change in the marking, shape, or color of a component that is equivalent to the REFERENCE.